allefr/XBeeAPI/README.md

 ## Usage
-This implementation allows to reprogram an XBee module at the condition of knowing the baud rate used.
+This implementation allows to reprogram an XBee module **without knowing any of the configuration initially flashed inside**.

 If it's not known the serial port to use for connecting to the XBee module, leaving the `port` argument as `None` will trigger the call to `XB_Finder.py`, which looks for possible valid instances of serial communication devices.
 `XB_Finder` method has been tested on Mac, Windows and Linux operating systems.

+If the baud rate to use is different from the one used by the module, a method will check all the possible bauds to first find which baud to use for communicating with the module and then change it to the new one.

-It is possible to use more than 1 XBee module at the same time; if so it is however required to input the `port` argument, as the `XB_Finder` will only use the first available instance.
+It is possible to use more than one XBee module at the same time; if so it is however required to input the `port` argument, as the `XB_Finder` will only use the first available instance.

 ### Create XBee object
 Before using any other methods, a XBee API object must be created.